TL;DR

 Best integration with Garmin fitness ecosystem

-Seamless sync with Garmin Connect and fitness watches at $150.
-Weather display and robust construction make it ideal for serious athletes.
+Seamless sync with Garmin Connect and Garmin watches at $150.
+Weather display and robust construction make it a natural fit for athletes already in the Garmin ecosystem.

 InBody H20N